NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

       --max-iterations 10                   \
       -o sfs_ref1/run

 The smoothness weight is a parameter that needs tuning.
 If it is too small, SfS will return noisy results, if it is too large, too much detail will be blurred.
-One can experiment with values between 0.01 and 100000 with a factor of 10 to find this weight, and then refine it in smaller steps.
+One can experiment with values between 0.01 and 100,000 with a factor of 10 to find this weight, and then refine it in smaller steps.
+A discussion of this term is in :cite:`lesage2021constraints`.

 Here we used the Lunar-Lambertian model.
 The meaning of the other ``sfs`` options can be looked up in :numref:`sfs`.